RamenDR/ramen/docs/design/Cephfs-RDR-ConsistencyGroup.md

           within the same consistency group.
         * Each snapshot is then restored to a new read-only PVC by Ramen
-        * Ramen creates a ReplicationSource (Use Manual and Direct method in ReplicationSource) for each restored PVC
+        * Ramen creates a ReplicationSource (Use Manual and Direct method in ReplicationSource) for each restored PVC.
+In next schedule, Ramen updates the existing ReplicationSource with new manual string and restored PVC.
         * Ramen monitors the manual string in the ReplicationSource spec and status to ensure all PVCs in the group are successfully synced to the remote destination.
         * Once synchronization is completed, update Status.LastSyncStartTime to nil, and Status.LastSyncTime.
 Go to Cleanup state
     * In Cleanup state:
-        * Ramen cleans up each RS and the read-only PVCs that were restored from the snapshot.
+        * Ramen cleans up each read-only PVCs that were restored from the snapshot.
         * It also cleans up the VolumeGroupSnapshot created earlier.
+        * Ramen **DO NOT** delete the ReplicationSource maintaining its status information.
         * Update Status.LastSyncStartTime to now.
 Go to Syncing state

 In step 12, volsync will sync the data in the new restored read-only PVC